simon-ritchie/apysc/docs/_sources/graphics_begin_fill.md.txt

 # Graphics begin_fill interface

-This page will explain `Graphics` class `begin_fill` method interface.
+This page will explain the `Graphics` class `begin_fill` method interface.

 ## What interface is this?

 `begin_fill` interface will set the fill color and fill alpha settings.
-This setting will be maintained until it is called again or called `clear` method.
+This setting will be maintained until it is called again or called the `clear` method.

 ## Basic usage

-Draw vector graphics interfaces (e.g., `draw_rect`) will use these fill settings when they are creating, so `begin_fill` method needs to be called before calling each drawing interface.
+Draw vector graphics interfaces (e.g., `draw_rect`) will use these fill settings when they are creating, so the `begin_fill` method needs to be called before calling each drawing interface.

 ```py
 # runnable